lauren-mak/camp_binning/README.rst

 Bugs
 ----

-There is a dependency error that hasn't been addressed yet, namely...
-- ``bowtie2`` in the main ``camp_binning`` conda environment, which has conflicting C++ and Perl dependencies with some other packages.
+There is a dependency error that hasn't been addressed yet, namely ``bowtie2`` in the main ``camp_binning`` conda environment, which has conflicting C++ and Perl dependencies with some other packages.

 Credits
 -------